Xetibo/ReSet-Doc/sections/plugin_implementation/monitor.typ

 environments.
 As such ReSet checks for environment differences inside this function via the ```$XDG_CURRENT_DESKTOP``` key.

-In as;ldk, an example for a dynamic feature is visualized.
+In @dynamic-feature-monitor, an example for a dynamic feature is visualized.
 #let code = "
 // inside \"get_monitor_settings_group\"
 let scaling_ref = clicked_monitor.clone();